smarabattula/auto_anki/README.md

 ## Contact us(Contributors):
 Feel free to email us with any question or bug reports.
-We typically respond to inquiries within 24-48 hours
+We try our best to reply as soon as possible.

 * Keith Tran (ktran24@ncsu.edu)
 * Benyamin Tabarsi(btaghiz@ncsu.edu)